msemys/esjc/README.md

 This is [EventStore](https://geteventstore.com/) driver for Java, that uses [Netty](http://netty.io/) for network communication and [GSON](https://github.com/google/gson) for object serialization/deserialization to JSON (e.g.: stream metadata, cluster information dto).
 Client logic implementation is the same as in the original client for .NET platform.

+NOTE: connection encryption using SSL is not implemented yet.

 ## Requirements